python-openxml/python-docx/docs/dev/analysis/features/cell-merge.rst

 of the merge selection are deleted.
 Note that having the ``w:gridSpan`` element is only required if there exists another table row using a different column layout.
-When the same column layout is shared across all the rows, then the ``w:gridSpan`` is replaced by a ``w:tcW`` element specifying the width of each column.
-For example, if the table consists of just one row and we merge all of its cells, then only the leftmost cell is kept, and its width is ajusted so that it is equal to the combined width of the cells merged.
+When the same column layout is shared across all the rows, then the ``w:gridSpan`` can be replaced by a ``w:tcW`` element specifying the width of the column.
+For example, if the table consists of just one row and we merge all of its cells, then only the leftmost cell is kept, and its width is ajusted so that it equals the combined width of the cells merged.

+As an alternative to the previously described horizontal merging protocol,
+``w:hMerge`` element can be used to identify the merged cells instead of deleting them.
+This approach is prefered as it is non destructive and removes the hurdle of dealing with ``w:tcW`` elements.
+This is the approach used by the python-docx merge method.

 For merging vertically, the ``w:vMerge`` table cell property of the uppermost cell of the column is set to the value "restart" of type